koogunmo/nessa/README.md

 On the command line, run the following
 > /usr/bin/node /path/to/nodetv/server.js

-You'll probably want to daemonize the process, I use [forever](https://github.com/nodejitsu/forever).
+You'll probably want to daemonize the process, I use [forever](https://github.com/nodejitsu/forever) combined with an upstart script.
+If anyone can convert it to systemd, I would be very grateful.

 You can then access the interface at [http://localhost:6377](http://localhost:6377)